tatehakert/top-n-most-frequent/README.md

 ## Unit test:
 This project has unit test using jest.

-To run the unit test, install jest with:
+To install jest as a dev dependency, run:

     $ npm install --save-dev jest